Projects

 Staffordshire Aggregates Resource Assessment

+The project greatly enhanced the archaeological evidence base and provided a resource assessment for the aggregate (sand and gravel and hard rock) producing areas of the county.
 It will also provide a framework for future work in these areas, including identifying appropriate techniques for application in programmes of evaluation and mitigation and highlighting areas where data capture is required to enhance the evidence base.
-In particular the project output will facilitate the development of a core mineral strategy for the County (due for delivery by 2012-13) and support the provision of consistent approaches to mineral planning across the region.
+In particular the project output facilitated the development of the Minerals Local Plan for the county, and supports the provision of consistent approaches to mineral planning across the region.

 A future stage of assessment to incorporate non-aggregate minerals (coal, clay,